Quantum Temporal Fusion Transformer: Quantum Temporal Fusion Transformers

 \subsection{Variational Quantum Circuit for QTFT}

-In this section, we present a fixed variational quantum circuit used within the learning components of Gated Residual Networks (GRNs) and Interpretable Multi-head Attention Mechanism.
+In this section, we build a variational quantum circuit that is used within the learning components of Gated Residual Networks (GRNs) and Interpretable Multi-head Attention Mechanism.
 See Figure~\ref{fig:VQC architecture for QTFT} for a schematic diagram of the Variational Quantum Circuit for QTFT.

 There are various quantum simulator software platforms, such as PennyLane~\cite{bergholm2018pennylane} and IBM Qiskit~\cite{fingerhuth2018open}, that allow for calculating numerical evaluation of the quantum circuit on a classical computer.
 In contrast, real quantum computers estimate these values through statistical sampling obtained from iterative measurements.